bhavikdand/GitDemoApr24/README.md

-This repo helps us to learn basics of Git
+This repo helps us to learn basics of Git.
+Command list:
+git init
+git diff